dean0x7d/pybinding/docs/advanced/kwant.rst

 calculation.
 Even though Kwant only repopulates field data at each loop iteration, this still takes more time than it does for Pybinding to fully reconstruct the system.

+Note that this example presents a relatively simple system with a square barrier.
+This is done to keep the run time to only a few minutes, for convenience.
+Here, Pybinding speeds up the overall calculation by about 40%.
+For more realistic examples with larger scattering regions and complicated field functions with multiple parameters, a speedup of 3-4 times can be achieved by using Pybinding's model builder.

 Floating-point precision
 ------------------------